 Michael Matheson accused of 'degrading' politics as majority say he should resign

-Michael Matheson has been accused of “degrading” politics as a new poll found a majority of people in Scotland think he should resign over his £11,000 iPad bill.
+Michael Matheson accused of 'degrading' politics as majority say SNP health secretary should resign

-An Ipsos poll for STV News found 61 per cent believe the health secretary should step down.
+Michael Matheson has been accused of “degrading” politics as a new poll found a majority of people in Scotland think the health secretary should resign over his £11,000 iPad bill.

 Scottish Labour leader Anas Sarwar said Mr Matheson “knowingly misled the public”.
 He told The Scotsman: "If politicians believe that they can straight-up tell a knowing lie to the public, and they think they can get away with it, then I'm sorry, our politics has got so degraded beyond belief.”